Blog Profiles: Holiday Decorating Blogs, 2020

-The next blog, Thrifty Décor Chick, made our 2017 Holiday Decorating blog post as well and the ideas are even better in 2020.
+The next blog, Thrifty Décor Chick, made our 2017 Holiday Decorating blog post as well.
+The ideas are even better in 2020.
 Sarah, who had a career in journalism and public relations, made the transition to decorator and home décor blogger years ago.

 She is obviously professionally trained, but her focus on budget brings it all back down to earth.
 I know because in her post “Decorate for the Holidays with These Pretty Tiny Trees!” the tiny trees from Target she mentions were the same tiny trees I was eyeing at Target this past weekend (FYI – the glitter trees shed a lot of glitter).

 I also loved her post “Easy, Quick Holiday Card Display.”
 I started doing this on my staircase a few years ago and it is a very inexpensive and personal way to decorate for the holidays.
 I am also ordering the mini clothespins on Amazon later.